joemahon89/primerblaster/README.md

 # primerblaster

-A tool to obtain chromosomal start/stop locations for primers when provided with an input.
+A tool to obtain chromosomal start/stop locations for primers when provided with an input in the form of primer_name, primer_sequence (e.g `2006.123,GCTTACTGAATGAATCTACTCTAATCC`)

 [Installation](#installation)